 Bilateral Economic Relations

 The United States is Belize's principal trading partner and major source of investment funds.
-In 2012, the United States exported more than 250 million USD of goods to Belize, nearly one third of Belize’s total imports, and accounted for more than 175 million USD, or 44.6%, of Belize's exports.
+According to the latest available trade data, in 2017 the United States accounted for 19.6 percent of Belize’s total exports and 35.6 percent of its total imports.
 Some 185 U.S. companies have operations in Belize.
 Tourism attracts the most foreign direct investment, although U.S. investment also is found in the telecommunications, petroleum, and agricultural sectors.
 A Country Commercial Guide for Belize is available from the U.S. Embassy's Economic/Commercial section.

 Belize's Membership in International Organizations

 Belize became a member of the United Nations following its 1981 independence from the United Kingdom.
-Belize and the United States belong to a number of the same international organizations, including the UN, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
+Belize and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.

 Belize maintains an embassy in the United States at 2535 Massachusetts Avenue NW, Washington, DC 20008 (tel: 202-332-9636).

 More information about Belize is available from the Department of State and other sources, some of which are listed here: